SullyC25/Week4/README.md

 ## 4. Interpolation & Analysis (InterpolationV2)

 After collocation and QC, the next step was to generate continuous SLA fields along the Bangladesh coast from the irregularly spaced Sentinel-3 ground tracks.
 Interpolation was required because altimetry provides point measurements along orbital tracks, while the gridded fields (like DUACS) are needed for regional analysis.
-I attempted to produce lots of figures still trying to unpack each one but you can have look in more detail at the bottom of this repository.

 - **Interpolation:** A Radial Basis Function (RBF) with a thin-plate spline kernel was used to interpolate SLA from track points onto a regular grid.
 There are quite a few ways I could have done the interpolation.
 Including simple methods like inverse distance weighting (IDW), which was quick but smoothed everything too much so my plots looked weak.
 A more advanced option would be kriging or Gaussian Processes, which are nice because they give uncertainty estimates, but they’re slower and need a lot of tuning.
 There’s also optimal interpolation (OI), which is what the CMEMS/DUACS products use, but that relies on having a background covariance model, which I didn’t set up here.
 For this project I stuck with radial basis functions (thin-plate spline).
 It was smoother than IDW with less parameters than kriging, and it works well for scattered altimetry tracks.
 The idea was to keep it simple but still realistic, so I can compare my outputs with the DUACS fields without the extra overhead of building a full geostatistical model.

 - The Interpolation was performed onto a 0.125° × 0.125° grid, chosen to match the CMEMS DUACS Level-4 product resolution hoping to ensure direct comparability between the custom-interpolated Sentinel-3 maps and Jason-3’s global gridded reference fields

 - **Validation:**
-To check whether the interpolation and bias correction was actually working lots of figures and tests were developed.
-The figures have not been fully interpreted yet

 Scatter plots (Fig. 2):
 Jason-3 DUACS values were plotted against my bias-corrected Sentinel-3 interpolated values.
 If the two missions agree, the points should fall along a 1:1 line.